Philosoft/LiipImagineBundle/.github/CONTRIBUTING.md

 *If you __submit__ a new feature*, ensure you provide a verbose description of your contribution, again making sure to completely fill out the new pull request template.
-Your pull request must pass our [Travis automated build check][travis], which runs our unit test suite against various PHP versions and checks that proper code style standards are met.
+Your pull request must pass our [GitHub Actions automated build check][gh-actions], which runs our unit test suite against various PHP versions and checks that proper code style standards are met.

 ## Report Bug